BIO files Amicus Brief in Patent Case Acorda Therapeutics, Inc. v. Roxane Laboratories, Inc. (U.S. Court of Appeals for the Federal Circuit)

 BIO filed an amicus brief in Acorda Therapeutics, Inc., Alkermes Pharma Ireland Limited v.
 Roxane Laboratories, Inc., Mylan Pharmaceuticals Inc., Teva Pharmaceuticals USA, Inc., at the U.S. Court of Appeals for the Federal Circuit.

-Because of the long lead time, patents on foundational innovations often issue before all possible uses or variations of a disclosed medical invention have been explored, and improvements often—and desirably—occur while products and services are being developed and regulated, and such improvements in medicine can generate substantial health benefits.
+BIO members create products and services that have long lead times from invention to market.
+Because of the long lead time, patents on foundational innovations are often issued before all possible uses or variations of a disclosed medical invention have been explored.
+Improvements often occur while products and services are being developed and regulated, and such improvements in medicine can generate substantial health benefits.